Shaoting-Feng/Synchronous-Optimization-for-Multi-Node-Sonar-Systems/README.md

-# System Optimization of Synchronous in Multi-node Sonar System
+# Synchronous Optimization for Multi-Node Sonar Systems

 This project explores the reliability, average life, and optimal node quantity of a multi-node sonar system, including master-slave nodes and a clock bus.
 Using statistics and Monte Carlo methods, we model the system hierarchically and employ a variable-step Markov chain to analyze its properties.